 Although there’s no guarantee that the details in a video sitemap will be fully utilised by search engines, it can really help to boost your presence in search results when they are.
 Also, consider the fact that a video will always stand out among a sea of text-based results, and this alone can bring more pageviews.

-Statistics from Marketingweek suggest that videos appear in around 70% of the top 100 listings on Google.
+Research by Searchmetrics suggests that 62% of universal searches on Google include a video.
 If you’re investing in great quality video content, it makes sense to ensure people can find it easily, and it pays to harness the power of sitemaps to ensure the best possible ROI.

 How do I create a video sitemap?

 Video sitemaps can be created by adding video metadata to your existing sitemap.
 This can be done by hand but there are easier ways.
 Various online generators allow you to create a video sitemap, including the video sitemap generator at XML-Sitemaps.com.
 The script detects all the video content on your site (providing it’s in a supported format) and outputs a sitemap within a few seconds.
 Full specifications can be found on the XML-Sitemaps.com blog.